West Cork Palaeoecology

 An understanding of what pollen is, how it forms, and how it behaves is a useful insight into identification and recognition of pollen.
 See here for Pollen facts.

-Below is a photographic listing of the genera of wild plants represented by pollen in West Cork.
+Below is a photographic listing of the genera of wild plants represented by pollen either in West Cork or in previous post glacial pollen analyses in Ireland.
+These are marked 'late Midlandian', the name given in Ireland to the last glacial period from about 24,000 years ago.
+The list of plants shown here marked as such are taken from analyses of sediment from significant bogs in counties Dublin, Meath and Louth.
 The genera shown are those that are detected in sediments as partially fossilised pollen - this is not a comprehensive list of all plants found in West Crok, either today or in the past.
 But the plants represented by the pollen we find in sediment give us a good idea of the environment at the time that sediment was deposited.
 According to the presence or absence of pollen at different levels in the core, we can see how the vegetation, and thus the environment, changed.

 To see more detailed photos of pollen for a genus, either click on the image below, or select that genus from the list under the 'Pollen' tab on the right.